 - Residential services

-1. Attend a program orientation.
+1. Attend a program information session.
 Call 410-777-7318 for schedule or view schedule.
 Detailed information regarding program, profession and academic requirements will be discussed.

 2. Eligibility for ENG 111 or ENG 115 or ENG 121.